arkivanov/Decompose/README.md

 <img src="docs/media/ComponentStructure.png" width="512">

+## Quick start

+Please refer to the [Quick start](https://arkivanov.github.io/Decompose/getting-started/quick-start/) section of the docs.

 ## Samples

-Check out the [project website](https://arkivanov.github.io/Decompose/samples/) for a full description of each sample.
+Check out the [Samples](https://arkivanov.github.io/Decompose/samples/) section of the docs for a full description of each sample.

 ## Articles